Ann Pancake: Novel: Strange As This Weather Has Been

 Ann Pancake's first novel Strange As This Weather Has Been was published by Shoemaker & Hoard/Counterpoint in October 2007.
 Set in southern West Virginia, the novel has been widely reviewed, and was termed by Wendell Berry "one of the bravest novels I've ever read."

 Pancake began writing the novel at a time when mountaintop removal mining was seldom known.
-She chose to write a piece of fiction, rather than journalistic nonfiction, in thinking that a fiction story would function more effectively in conveying the spiritual relationship that humans have with the earth.
+She chose to write a piece of fiction, rather than journalistic nonfiction, believing a fiction story would function more effectively in conveying the spiritual relationship that humans have with the earth.
 Each child in the novel embodies a different part of Pancake's experiences as a child in Appalachia.
 The novel took Pancake seven years to complete.
 She remarks that the novel was actually quite a difficult endeavor, since she had previously only ever written short stories.
-This is why Strange As This Weather Has Been is composed of a number of different characters who narrate their own chapters- each character has their own story, rather than the entire novel wrapping up into one large plotline.
+This is why Strange As This Weather Has Been is composed of a number of different characters who narrate their own chapters - each character has their own story, rather than the entire novel wrapping up into one large plotline.
 Pancake gave a reading of this novel at the Washington State Art Museum where she was a part of the Meet The Artist Fellowship.

 Strange as This Weather Has Been won the 2007 Weatherford Prize.
 It was also on the Kirkus Reviews Top Ten Fiction Books list, a finalist for the 2008 Washington State Book Award for fiction, and a finalist for the 2008 Orion Book award.

 Film: Black Diamonds

 Ann provided some initial research and interview assistance for the film Black Diamonds: Mountaintop Removal and the Fight for Coalfield Justice (2006).
-The film was directed by her sister, Catherine Pancake.
+The film was directed by her brother, Chet Pancake.
 Throughout the filming process, Pancake found herself writing short stories based loosely on the children they encountered.
 These stories would later become the first draft of Strange As This Weather Has Been.
 At this time, mountaintop removal was not widely known.

 For a discussion of the themes, geography, and production of this film, see Bret McCabe's article Tragic Mountains from the Baltimore City Paper.